ml-research/LlavaGuard/README.md

 # LlavaGuard
 *LLAVAGUARD: VLM-based Safeguard for Vision Dataset Curation and Safety Assessment*

+This is the anonymous repository for LlavaGuard, a versatile framework for evaluating the safety compliance of visual content.
+It is designed for both dataset annotation and safeguarding of generative models.
+The following links provide access to the private & anonymized repositories of the dataset and model weights on Hugging Face.

+To access them, please use the following token: "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".

 [[Dataset](https://huggingface.co/datasets/LG-Anonym/LlavaGuard-Dataset)]
 [[LlavaGuard-7B](https://huggingface.co/LG-Anonym/LlavaGuard-7B)]
 [[LlavaGuard-13B](https://huggingface.co/LG-Anonym/LlavaGuard-13B)]
 [[LlavaGuard-34B](https://huggingface.co/LG-Anonym/LlavaGuard-34B)]

-This is the official repo for LlavaGuard, a versatile framework for evaluating the safety compliance of visual content.
-It is designed for dataset annotation and generative model safeguarding.
 <div align="center">
   <img src="figs/llavaguard_pipe.png" width="400"  alt="">
 </div>